PEOPLE

 Shaheen Mahmood, PhD Student

-Shaheen is a PhD student in the Mechanical Engineering Department at George Mason University since Spring 2022.
+Shaheen has been a PhD student in the Mechanical Engineering Department at George Mason University since Spring 2022.
 He graduated from Bangladesh University of Engineering and Technology (BUET).
-Before joining at the George Mason University, he worked for seven years as a mechanical engineer in Ashuganj Power Station Company Limited, one of the largest power generation companies in Bangladesh.
-His research interests include tribology, contact mechanics and simulation.
-He likes travelling and loves to play soccer.
-Skills: AutoCAD, FLUENT, MATLAB, Abaqus etc.
+Before joining George Mason University, he worked for seven years as a mechanical engineer at Ashuganj Power Station Company Limited, one of the largest power generation companies in Bangladesh.
+His research interests include tribology, contact mechanics, and simulation.
+He likes traveling and loves to play soccer.
+Skills: AutoCAD, FLUENT, MATLAB, Abaqus, Python, SEM, EBSD, EDS, Microindentation, Materials Preparation, etc.

 Email: mmahmo20@gmu.edu